 Tham & Videgård believes that architecture is about the future.
 A building stands for hundreds of years, so inevitably it is not only contemporary but also a form of continued history projected into the future.
 Seen from this perspective, all the ordinary circumstances affecting the conception of a new building or a new urban environment, are secondary to the lasting impact and quality of the construction: its long term environmental effect, its architectural integrity and function, its capacity to convey the ideas and ideals of society.
 The end result is the only thing that matters.

-Other major and award winning works include the Kalmar Museum of Art (Kasper Salin Prize 2008), the Moderna Museet Malmö (for the Swedish Museum of Modern Art), Västra Kajen housing, the House Lagnö, the Creek House, and the Tree Hotel in Harads.
+Tham & Videgård has won several national and international awards, and twice the Kasper Salin Prize, most recently for the new KTH School of Architecture at the Royal Institute of Technology in Stockholm.
+Other major and award winning works include the Kalmar Museum of Art (Kasper Salin Prize 2008), the Moderna Museet Malmö (for the Swedish Museum of Modern Art), Västra Kajen housing, the Stenhöga offices building and the Tree Hotel in Harads.